Yakov Kreizberg: Dramatic power

-In the last year of his Bournemouth tenure: "After the interval Kreizberg conducted, from memory, the greatest live performance of Shostakovich's Fifth Symphony I have ever heard.
-Utterly faithful to the letter of the score, which is so rarely the case, he and the Bournemouth Orchestra were fully at one with the spirit of this original masterpiece.
-This was great conducting and exceptionally fine orchestral playing which almost literally took my breath away: a magnificent achievement."
-In a 2007 review with the Philadelphia Orchestra: "Several years ago Yakov Kreizberg conducted Shostakovich's 11th Symphony with the Philadelphia Orchestra in one of the most dramatic and incendiary live performances I have ever heard."
+Attention to detail

+Another aspect that many critics noted was Kreizberg's attention to detail, often in a way that they found unique.
+In one of his earliest reviews in the German press, a critic described his approach to Reimann's opera Toades as reflecting "superiority, concentration, conceptual analysis, breathing together of music and scene, of instrumental and vocal groups, and precision in detail."
 One critic commenting on Julia Fischer's recording of Russian violin concertos: "She was ably partnered throughout by Yakov Kreizberg, who led the Russian National Orchestra with splendid energy and an attention to detail."
 Concerning Kurt Weill's operas Der Protagonist and Royal Palace: "Yakov Kreizberg drew highly-detailed performances from the superb Vienna Symphony, catching all the bite, drive and lyricism of these neglected masterpieces."
 Concerning a 2003 performance of Mahler's First Symphony with the Oregon Symphony: "Kreizberg is an interpreter of big ideas, communicated in detailed exactness.
 He has two of the most expressive hands in the business, and he radiated rhythm from the podium.
 It added up to a kind of poetry of precision, with highly expressive results."

 In the section on Kreizberg in his book Maestros in America: conductors in the 21st century, Roderick L. Sharpe summarized:

 He has since been consistently praised for an impeccable stick technique that is taut, precise, well-articulated, and highly disciplined.
 There is never any question that he has prepared each performance thoroughly and meticulously, with every phrase and nuance considered.
 The resulting interpretations exhibit clear and imaginative ideas and a firm grasp of structure.
 His podium manner, the opposite of flamboyant, is not without charisma, and his deferential manner to soloists goes hand-in-hand with his reputation as an expert accompanist of both instrumentalists and singers.
 Reviewers have remarked on the sensitivity, passion, intensity, and immediacy of his performances.
 But the emotion is always held tautly in check, and it is this sense of control that has led other critics to find his readings cold and lacking atmosphere and spontaneity at times.
 This criticism aside, his achievements cannot be overrated.